yhnavein/express-starter/README.md

 set to `localhost`, it will only work on your machine as long as PostgreSQL is running.
 When you deploy to Heroku, OpenShift or some other provider, you will not have PostgreSQL running on `localhost`.
 If provider use `DATABASE_URL` node variable it should be configured out of the box (Heroku), but either way, please take a look on deploying documentation.

-### Why Jade instead of Handlebars?
-When I first started this project I didn't have any experience with Handlebars.
-Since then I have worked on Ember.js apps and got myself familiar with the Handlebars syntax.
-While it is true Handlebars is easier, because it looks like good old HTML, I have no regrets picking Jade over Handlebars.
-First off, it's the default template engine in Express, so someone who has built Express apps in the past already knows it.
-Secondly, I find `extends` and `block` to be indispensable, which as far as I know, Handlebars does not have out of the box.
-And lastly, subjectively speaking, Jade looks much cleaner and shorter than Handlebars, or any non-HAML style for that matter.

 ### Why do you have all routes defined in app.js?
 For the sake of simplicity.
 While there might be a better approach, such as passing `app` context to each controller as outlined in this